OpenDosimeter/OpenDosimeter/software/README.md

 # Software
 This software folder contains a precompiled file for simplest set up, and the arduino sketch to make changes to the software.
-Below are instructions for how to program your OpenDosimeter.
+The software was based on the [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector) (FW.
+4.2.1).
+Below are instructions for how to program your OpenDosimeter once you have assembled it:

 ## Step 1: Programming the Raspberry Pi Pico
 ### Option 1: Default Settings
 **If you don't want to change the code and just want to program the pico with default settings follow these steps!**
-1. Download the [OpenDosimeter.uf2](https://github.com/OpenDosimeter/OpenDosimeter/blob/main/software/OpenDosimeter.uf2) file in the software file
+1. Download the [OpenDosimeter.uf2](https://github.com/OpenDosimeter/OpenDosimeter/blob/main/software/OpenDosimeter.uf2) file in the software folder
-2. Use the micro-USB connection to plug the Raspberry Pi Pico into a computer
+2. Connect the OpenDosimeter to the computer using the micro-USB port of the Raspberry Pico
-3. When the file manager window pops up, drag the ``OpenDosimeter.uf2`` file into the directory.
-Your device should restart and is now ready for callibration.
+3. When it is your first time programming the Pico, it should appear as an external drive.
+When the  file manager window pops up, drag the ``OpenDosimeter.uf2`` file onto the drive.
+Your device should then automatically restart and is now ready to be calibrated (go to Step 2).

-**Check out our YouTube to follow-along as we program the OpenDosimeter**
+**Check out our YouTube video showing the steps above**
 <div align="center">
 <a href="https://youtu.be/HLWoSg5BW90" target="_blank">
     <img  src="https://github.com/OpenDosimeter/OpenDosimeter/blob/main/docs/Thumbnail%203.png" alt="Programming Thumbnail" width="540" target="_blank" style="border:none; ">
 </a>
 </div>

-### Option 2: Uploading Using ArduinoIDE
+### Option 2: Uploading using ArduinoIDE
-**Here's how you can modify the provided code**
+**Useful if you'd like to see how the code works for potentially modifying it**

-Set up Program Environment
+_Set up the programming environment_
 1. Install ArduinoIDE
 2. Install Raspberry Pi Pico Board in the ArduinoIDE
    - Open Arduino --> ``Settings/Preferences`` --> ``Additional Board Managers URL``